d-carranza/dapponics-mixer/README.md

 Following steps:
 1. make a working form to transfer the user input to the backend
 2. store the data sucessfully in the database
-For this I have to learn proper img file management
+For this I have to learn proper img file management and how to fetch with react
 TODO: Constrain user input to avoid bugs and provide feedback